The Azolla Cooking and Cultivation Project at Agoramania (2017)

-[Azolla at Jardin Des Plantes in Paris.
-Photos: Erik Sjödin]
+[Azolla and rice at Jardin Des Plantes in Paris.
+Photo: Erik Sjödin]

 The Azolla cultivated in the installation at Agoramania and dried and used for the cooking was grown at the Jardin des Plantes in Paris.
 There is no sign indicating where in the garden’s ponds Azolla is supposed to be growing, but Azolla can be found spread out in all the ponds.
 What is perhaps most interesting is that the Azolla, without intention from the gardeners, has found its way into the rice cultivation where it grows in the same manner as it does in rice paddies in Asia where it is used as a bio-fertilizer for rice.
 Azolla is not used as bio-fertiliser in rice cultivation in France today but, if Azolla wouldn’t risk becoming a problem as an invasive species, this shows that it would probably work well.